convolution integral with ode45

 David Goodmanson

 This is a very interesting problem!
 Convolution of the loss term for the harmonic oscillator.
 I had been working on some extensions of the same approach that Sam posted so I will post these.
-If
+To begin with I think it's better to redefine constants in the convolution loss term.

 c = b e^(-at)